Azeirah/scrybble/devreadme.md

 ## Release

-Working on doing this on push!
+Working on doing this on push using github actions!

 1. [ ] Run `npm version {patch|minor|major}` after updating (if necessary) `minAppVersion` in `manifest.json`
 2. [ ] Push to Github